coronalabs/corona-docs/markdown/guide/distribution/buildSettings/index.markdown

 <div class="guide-notebox-imp">
 <div class="notebox-title-imp title-nomargin">Important</div>

-1. When the device orientation changes, the __coordinate&nbsp;position__ `(0,0)` on the Corona display stage will correspond to the top-left corner of the current orientation.
+1. When the device orientation changes, the __coordinate&nbsp;position__ `(0,0)` on the display stage will correspond to the top-left corner of the current orientation.

 2. The __iPad__ ignores the `default` setting and attempts to launch in the current physical orientation of the device, assuming that orientation is specified in the supported list.